lese9855/NTFScript-3G/README.md

 3. Now, run [NTFScript-3G](https://github.com/lese9855/NTFScript-3G/releases/latest). `diskutil list` will appear in the terminal.

-4. Find the Identifier of the NTFS Storage and enter it on Pop-up dialogue.
+4. Find the Identifier of the NTFS Storage and enter it on the pop-up dialogue.

 ![alt text](https://raw.githubusercontent.com/lese9855/NTFScript-3G/main/Pictures/Screenshot_01.png)